-That’ll ensure the new plant isn’t infected with pests/diseases.
+That’ll ensure the new plant isn’t infected with monstera pests and diseases.

 3. Keep an Eye Out for Pests

-Further, inspect your monstera plant for pets regularly.
-I say that since pests like spider mites and aphids can attack your monstera.
+Inspect your monstera plant for pets regularly since pests like spider mites and aphids can attack your monstera.
 But if the monstera is already infected, take action immediately.

 Often, insects spread mosaic viruses.
 So, regular plant checks for pests are essential.

 Finally, it would help to disinfect surfaces/tools that touch your monstera.
 Those include pots, pruning shears, soil, and other gardening tools.

 Soak these tools in a mixture of bleach (10%) and leave for 30 mins for them to disinfect.

 Is Mosaic Virus Harmful to Monstera Plants?